MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/work-streams.md

 ---
-title: "Create and manage work streams"
+title: Create and manage work streams
-description:
+description: See how you can create and manage work streams in the Omni-channel Engagement Hub
-keywords: ""
+keywords: Create and manage work streams; Omni-channel Engagement Hub
 author: anjgupta
 ms.author: anjgup
 manager: shujoshi